Appliqué Made Easy

 Appliqué table rounds

-I took a number of appliqué classes.
-My results left a lot to be desired.
+I took many appliqué classes.
+But my results left a lot to be desired.

 Needle turn was going to take a long time to master.